Happymic/EEERover2024/doc/README.md

 Talk to Amine in the technicians' office if you would like to use 3D printing.

 ## Implementation Hints
-The characteristics of aliens from the design brief are:
+The characteristics of lizards from the design brief are:
 - Name
 - Age (Infrared pulses)
 - Magnetism

 ### Name

-The alien's name is transmitted as characters encoded with ASCII, framed as UART and modulated with radio frequency.
+The lizard's name is transmitted as characters encoded with ASCII, framed as UART and modulated with radio frequency.

 ![Name encoding](name-encoding.png)